YosysHQ/prjtrellis/README.md

      cd prjtrellis
      ./download-latest-db.sh

-Install _libtrellis_ and associated tools:
+Install _libtrellis_ and associated tools.
+You _must_ run `cmake` from the libtrellis directory.
+Out-of-tree builds are currently unsupported when coupled with `nextpnr`:

     cd libtrellis
     cmake -DCMAKE_INSTALL_PREFIX=/usr .